Have you had your horseradish today?

 • Process/blend until all ingredients are blended together.
 (You can add a teaspoon of water if needed)

-• Variation: Grate in a small beet to add a touch of natural sweetness and a pop of extra flavor.
+• Cover and store the horseradish in your refrigerator.
+(Careful to not get any into your eyes!)Variation: Grate in a small beet to add a touch of natural sweetness and a pop of extra flavor.

-You can also simply grate some fresh horseradish to add to dishes.
+You can also simply grate some fresh to add to dishes.
 Some folks prefer to grate into a plastic bag or under a stove hood because, like onions, the fumes can be pretty strong.